 “It was a huge learning curve, but my agent and the team at Random House Australia were so supportive throughout the whole process that my worries were quickly squashed and everything ran smoothly.”

 Fleur recalls how nervous she was as the release date approached – particularly about how her book would be received and reviewed.
 “But when I actually saw it displayed in a bookstore, I was so proud and happy I almost cried.
 I had worked so hard on improving my work and focused on getting published for so long it was almost unbelievable when it finally happened.”
-And now, even with two more books under her belt, the excitement is still there.
+And now, even with several more books and a prestigious award under her belt, the excitement is still there.
 “Writing full time was my dream job and now I'm doing it!”

 Invaluable advice and feedback